Dig Day introduction

 - Upon receipt of full payment slots are secured and confirmation and additional information will be emailed.

-- Due to the popularity of this event sessions fill quickly and participants may only sign up for one session per season.
+- Due to the popularity of this event Dig Days fill quickly and participants may sign up for only one session per season.

 - See below for more information on making your reservation.